High school seniors design educational systems change

 The Discovery team consisted of four teachers at Creswell Middle School.
 They shared a common project called Local Links, designed to foster individualized community based learning.
 For example, when their curricula turned toward biology, they organized a network of biologists, educators, fellow teachers, and others to form their community learning space.

-We saw students teaching students, parents, school principals and others all teaching the Local Links Project.
+Students, parents, school principals and others all taught in the Local Links Project.

 The Discovery Project created a community based learning network just as the graduating students at Sheldon High School had imagined.
 But, was the learning individualized?